rhmaxdotorg/pulsechain-validator/README.md

 ## Overview

-**If you set a withdrawal address** when generating your validator keys...
-TBD
+**If you set a withdrawal address** when generating your validator keys, you can check on the launchpad withdrawal page to verify withdrawals are enabled and then exit your validator (see process below).

 **If you didn't set a withdrawal address** when generating your validator keys, you need to "upgrade your keys" (generate BLSToExecution JSON) using the staking deposit client and broadcast it via the Launchpad, **which as of now is unavailable**.
 Will update with further instructions as this feature to support the scenario becomes available.
 Then, you can exit your validator from the network.